Rahsuha/SIMS_WEB/README.md

 3.The pull request is review by the reviewer. we, shouldn’t allow the same person to merge the pull request.

-4. When the final version is deployed in production Environment you can tag the commit ID so that for future purposes you will know which version has been released.
+4.When the final version is deployed in production Environment you can tag the commit ID so that for future purposes you will know which version has been released.

-5. Make sure there is no direct commit on any of the branches we should restrict the access.
+5.Make sure there is no direct commit on any of the branches we should restrict the access.
 Each change must be committed, and a pull request must be raised and then merged to any branch.